magnetarpulse/neurobazaar/README.md

 ## Requirements and Setup

-In order to run the Neurobazaar Platform you need to have Python **3.11** installed on your computer.
+In order to run the Neurobazaar Platform you need to have Python and the GCC compiler installed on your computer.

 This software uses VTK version 9.3.1.

-This software has been developed and tested with Python **3.11** on Ubuntu 22.04 LTS.
+This software has been developed and tested with Python **3.11** and GCC **12.3** on Ubuntu 22.04 LTS Server Edition.

 ### Ubuntu Required Packages